Cambalache Forest – A Great Place for Biking or Walking

 There are no places to rent bikes nearby, you have to bring your own.

 Driving directions from the San Juan area — Take Route 22 to Route 683 (that’s exit 63).
 Take Route 683 north to Road 682 (may say 6682).
 Turn right onto Road 682 (6682).
-Continue until you see a sign for Cambalache Forest and the Job Corps on the right, then make a right.
+Continue until you see a sign for Cambalache Forest and the Job Corps on the right (about km 6), then make a right.
 There is a plant nursery on the left.
 Turn left after the nursery, and you will come to the DRNA sign for the forest.
 The road was in terrible shape when we went, so take it slow.

 Allow a little less than 1 hour driving time from the San Juan area.